Atrial Fibrillation Medication

 The Atrial arrhythmia Conversion Trial (ACT) I and the open-label ACT IV trials suggest that intravenous vernakalant hydrochloride can quickly convert recent-onset AF to sinus rhythm.
 This is potentially an important therapeutic option for the treatment of patients with AF seen in the emergency department, as the treatment was well tolerated.[86]

 Current practice constraints mandate that clinicians carefully consider patient populations at low and acceptable risks for outpatient antiarrhythmic drug initiation.
 Proarrhythmia is the most common adverse effect of antiarrhythmics during the loading phase.
-While the proarrhythmic effect of these drugs extends into the maintenance phase, a monitored inpatient setting is generally recommended for drug initiation, especially for those patients with structural heart disease or substantial comorbidities.
+Although the proarrhythmic effect of these drugs extends into the maintenance phase, a monitored inpatient setting is generally recommended for drug initiation, especially for those patients with structural heart disease or substantial comorbidities.
 Nevertheless, certain antiarrhythmic drugs have established and acceptable safety profiles when used in outpatients without structural heart disease or other risk factors.

 Calcium Channel blockers